Roan Church: History

 The earliest historical record of a church building on this site dates back to the year 1499, but this was not the year of the current church's construction.
 The very first church at Roan was a stave church called Bjørnør Church, which was located about 300 m east of the present building.
 On 7 February 1690, the old church suffered fire damage and was likely repaired afterwards.
 By the year 1700, just 10 years later, it was described as being in poor condition and dilapidated, and so (in 1702) the present day stone church was constructed, approximately 300 m west of the previous location.
 In 1884, the nave was extended by 12 m to the west using plans drawn up by the architect Ole Falck Ebbell and at the same time, a new bell tower was constructed at the west end of the church.

 Election church

 In 1814, the current church served as an election church (valgkirke).
 Together with more than 300 other parish churches throughout Norway, it served as a polling station for the country's first national elections to the 1814 Norwegian Constituent Assembly which was responsible for writing the Constitution of Norway.
-Each ecclesiastical parish was a constituency which selected "electors" who later met together, in each county, to choose the representatives for the Eidsvoll assembly which was to meet later that same year.
+Each ecclesiastical parish was a constituency which selected "electors" who later met together, in each county, to choose the representatives for the assembly that was to meet at Eidsvoll Manor later that year.